Close Coupled Toilets

 Several benefits come with these types of toilets.
 First off, they are designed to be fitted into standard toilet plumbing, making them easy to install.
 They do not require any special skills or components for them to be fitted; making renovation and maintenance a simple process.
-Certainly far easier to maintain than a wall-hung pan if something goes wrong.
+Certainly far easier to maintain than a wall-hung toilet if something goes wrong.

 Because close coupled toilets are common, it is easy to find them in different styles and finishes.
 This means you can customize your toilet design to blend into your interior design.
 Whether you prefer modern, contemporary or traditional designs, there is a close-coupled toilet seat for you.

 Their popularity also makes it easy to come by their spare parts.
 When repairs are required, it is easy to find dealers in spare parts from different brands.
 You can find Burlington or Roca close-coupled toilet parts at affordable prices on our website.